littlewwwhite/neural-network-audioclassify/README.md

 # neural-network-audioclassify

-## this is a homework of the neural network in my first item in graduate student courses
+## this is homework of the neural network in my first item in graduate student courses.